flor14/pystockwatch/README.md

 Affrin Sultana, Helin Wang, Pavel Levchenko, Shi Yan Wang

 ## Dependencies
 To use this package please use Python version 3.8 or higher.
-Also download several dependencies by using a yaml file: [here](https://github.com/UBC-MDS/pystockwatch/dependencies-pystockwatch.yaml) by running the following command at the command line/terminal
+Also download several dependencies with [yaml file](https://github.com/UBC-MDS/pystockwatch/dependencies-pystockwatch.yaml) by running the following command at the command line/terminal
 ``` bash
 conda env create --file dependencies-pystockwatch.yaml
 conda activate pystockwatch